Walrus: An Efficient Decentralized Storage Network

 \subsection{Recovery of Slivers}

-One issue with writing blobs in asynchronous networks or when nodes can crash-recover is that not every node can get their sliver during the Write.
-This is not a problem as these protocols can function without completeness.
+One issue with writing blobs in asynchronous networks or when nodes crash-recover is that not every node gets their sliver during the write.
+This is not a problem, as protocols can function without completeness.
 Nevertheless, in \sysname we opted to use a two-dimensional encoding scheme because it allows for completeness, i.e., the ability for every honest storage node to recover and eventually hold a sliver for every blob past PoA.
-This allows (1) better load balancing of read requests all nodes can reply to readers, (2) dynamic availability of storage nodes, which enables reconfiguration without needing to reconstruct and rewrite every blob, and (3) the first fully asynchronous protocol for proving storage of parts (described in Section~\ref{sec:challenges}).
+This allows (1) better load balancing of read requests as all nodes can reply to reads and (2) dynamic availability of nodes, which enables reconfiguration without needing to reconstruct and rewrite every blob.

 All these benefits rely on the ability for storage nodes to recover their slivers efficiently.
-The protocol closely follows the \redstuff recovery protocols illustrated in Figure~\ref{fig:recovery}.
-When a storage node sees a certificate of a blob for which they did not receive slivers, it tries to recover its sliver pair from the rest of the storage nodes.
+The protocol closely follows the \redstuff recovery protocols illustrated in \cref{fig:recovery}.
+When a storage node sees a certificate of a blob for which they have not received slivers, it tries to recover its sliver pair from the rest of the storage nodes.
 For this, it requests from all storage nodes the symbols corresponding to the intersection of the recovering node's primary/secondary sliver with the signatory nodes' secondary/primary slivers.
 Given that $2f+1$ nodes signed the certificate, at least $f+1$ will be honest and reply.
 This is sufficient for all $2f+1$ honest nodes to eventually hold their secondary slivers.
-As a result, when all honest nodes hold their secondary slivers, they can share those symbols corresponding to the recovering nodes' primary slivers, who will then get to the $2f+1$ threshold and also recover their primary sliver.
+As a result, when all honest nodes hold their secondary slivers, they can share those symbols corresponding to the recovering nodes' primary slivers, who will then get to the $2f+1$ threshold and also recover their primary slivers.